satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 When serving a page via SSR, efficient caching becomes crucial as the user won't see anything until the whole page is rendered on the server and delivered to the browser.
-If rendering also includes fetching some external data or doing some compute heavy calculations, this can take multiple seconds.
+If rendering also includes fetching some external data or doing some compute-heavy calculations, this can take multiple seconds.
 Despite this being generally bad UX, it can also become problematic for scaling and stability.
 That's where caching comes in place.
 Caching can be done on multiple levels, like only heavy computations.
 But the most impact on speed and scalability has caching at the edge, which means caching the whole rendered page on a CDN, right in front of the user.